 In our example, Turtlehead Tacos would have four businesses, one for each brand-country combination.

-The lowest level object is a Location, which, as its name suggests, simply refers to each physical location you want to list on Apple Maps.
+The lowest level object is Location, which, as its name suggests, simply refers to each physical location you want to list on Apple Maps.
+Each place expected to have a listing on Apple Maps would be a location.
 If a given location operates under a specific brand and country of the business, the location would be placed in that business’ folder.

 In our example, Turtlehead Tacos may have hundreds of locations across their business units and countries.